In the Line of Fire (1993)

 Agent Chavez: I dunno... but the phone number's U-K-E-L-E-L-E.

-Mendoza: What do you think I ought to do here, Frank?
+Mendoza: [as Al is tied up and gagged on his boat] What do you think I ought to do here, Frank?

 Frank Horrigan: Make sure the body doesn't wash up on shore.

 Mendoza: I want you to pop him for me, ok?
 See I think maybe you're with him.